softlab-ntua/bencherl/README.md

 Use the `-l` option of the `bencherl` script.

 	$ ./run_bench -l

-### How to run the web based user interface to see results ###

-Use the `-U` option of the `bencherl` script.

-	$ ./run_bench -U

-The interface is by default started at http://localhost:8001.
-The port can be changed by modifying `suite/ui/bencherlui/boss.config`.

-Use the `-S` option of the `bencherl` script to stop the interface.

-	$ ./run_bench -S

 ### How to specify the number of schedulers to run benchmarks with ###